 From time to time, we may be involved in various claims and legal proceedings related to claims arising out of our operations.
-We are not currently a party to any material legal proceedings, including any such proceedings that are pending or threatened, of which we are aware.
+We are not currently a party to any material legal proceedings, including any such proceedings that are pending or threatened, of which we are aware, other than as disclosed herein.